jvseds/minecraft/README.md

 A 2D basic simulation of minecraft

-# branch 04:
+# branch 05:

-Added current inventory amount to the inventoryList element.
+Added function that shows back hidden tiles when the relevant inventory is clicked.
+**issues**: right now, when clicking on the inventory, _all_ of the hidden tiles show back, instead of a single one.